SAP-archive/cloud-cap-walkthroughs/exercises-node/exercise02/README.md

   >![pwd_command](./resources/pwd_command.png)

-3. In the **projects/samples/packages** directory, create a new CDS project for the reviews service by executing:
+3. In the **packages** directory, create a new CDS project for the reviews service by executing:

     ```
     cds init reviews-service